 The movie “The Other Little Prince” (Jiny Maly Princ), directed by Vladimir Sis, was shot about him in 1967.
 Aged only 13, he performed at the Czech National Theatre in Prague in the famous Tchaikovsky ballet The Nutcracker and starred, throughout his life, in several movies directed by his father, then King Norodom Sihanouk, who was known as a prolific filmmaker.

-“For me, Prague is the most beautiful city in the world,” he said in perfect Czech when he received the honorary citizenship of Prague, in 2006.
+“For me, Prague is the most beautiful city in the world,” he said in fluent Czech when he received the honorary citizenship of Prague.
 “The years in childhood and youth that I spent here were among the most beautiful years of my life.”

 After finishing his studies in then communist Czechoslovakia, which he called his “second home”, he moved to North Korea in 1975 to study filmmaking.